TouchDesigner/CustomOperatorSamples/CHOP/OneEuroCHOP/README.md

 # One Euro CHOP

-The One Euro CHOP implements the One Euro Filter as described here: http://cristal.univ-lille.fr/~casiez/1euro/ After initially making this custom operator, the functionality was also included into the build in [Filter CHOP](https://docs.derivative.ca/Filter_CHOP)
+The One Euro CHOP implements the One Euro Filter as described here: http://cristal.univ-lille.fr/~casiez/1euro/ After initially making this custom operator, the functionality was also included into the build in [Filter CHOP](https://docs.derivative.ca/Filter_CHOP).
-The one Euro Filter is especially useful when a person is in an interaction loop with TouchDeigner and wants quick response: It responds quickly to large changes in value, and it smooths out jitters in the input.
+The one Euro Filter is especially useful when a person is in an interaction loop with TouchDesigner and wants quick response: It responds quickly to large changes in value, and it smooths out jitters in the input.

 ## Parameters
 * **Cutoff Frequency (Hz)** - Decrease it if slow speed jitter is a problem.